CZDanol/streamdeck-discordmixer/README.md

 ### Support
 * **!!!
 First read Configuration below !!!**
+* If the plugin does not work:
+   * Try uninstalling and reinstalling it.
+   * Make sure you're not running the Discord or the Stream Deck software with administrator privileges.

 * If you have some feedback, ask around on [Stream Deck Labs Discord server](https://discord.com/invite/294BQE6Xdp) on the `#danols-plugin-support` channel.
 * If you really feel like giving me some money, you can use [PayPal](https://www.paypal.com/donate/?hosted_button_id=QZC5P67TBTRX6).